Create calculation and rollup properties

 - Enter the basic details for your property, then click the Field type tab.

-- Click the Rollup type dropdown menu and select one of the following types:
+- Click the Rollup type dropdown menu, then select one of the following types:

 - Min: displays the minimum value for the selected number property on associated records of the selected object.